devinkr/js-array-methods/readme.md

 }
 ```

-Next we'll write a loop that calls this function on each instructor in the array and stores the results in the `instructorNames` array.
+Next, we'll write a loop that calls this function on each instructor in the array and stores the results in the `instructorNames` array....

 ```js
 const instructorNames = []